GuanceCloud/guance-docs/docs/en/billing/cost-center/account-management.md

 ## Information Changes

-If the enterprise personnel change, it is necessary to update the account information in the Guance expense center.
-You can change the enterprise name, industry, region, enterprise introduction, contact name, email address and telephone number in the Guance expense center **Account Management > Information**, where the email address and telephone number are the login accounts of the expense center, which need to be verified when changing the binding.
+If the enterprise personnel change, it is necessary to update the account information in the Guance Expense Center.
+You can change the enterprise name, industry, region, enterprise introduction, contact name, email address and telephone number in the Guance Expense Center **Account Management > Information**, where the email address and telephone number are the login accounts of the Expense Center, which need to be verified when changing the binding.

 ### Change Mailbox